alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 ### spatial_angle_modulation_monaural_beat
 Combines the monaural beat voice with spatial angle modulation.
 Parameters mirror those of `monaural_beat_stereo_amps` along with spatial movement controls (`spatialBeatFreq`, `spatialPhaseOffset`, `pathRadius`, etc.).

+### generate_swept_notch_pink_sound
+Creates a flanged noise texture by sweeping deep notch filters through pink noise.
+Parameters include the duration, LFO rate, notch filter ranges, Q factor, and cascade count.
+A `_transition` variant allows these settings to move from starting values to ending values over the step.

 ### subliminal_encode
 Encodes audio files as ultrasonic subliminals.
 Multiple files may be supplied via `audio_paths` and can either be mixed together (`mode="stack"`) or played one after another (`mode="sequence"`).
 When sequencing, a one second silence is inserted between each subliminal.
 The chosen arrangement loops for the duration of the step.